-Only direct observation and hands-on intervention are Medicaid billable as services.
+Only direct observation and hands-on intervention is Medicaid billable as a service.
 Case colleague or system consultation cannot be billed as a service.

 Audiology Services

 Audiology services are for the identification of children with auditory impairment, using at risk criteria and appropriate audiologic screening, evaluation, and treatment techniques.
 These services include the following: